-Notes
+Notes:

 In the table, “X” refers to I/O pin names.
 “Y” indicates POWER and GND terminals.
 The letter “A” designates "Aggressor_Only".

 “*.Y” indicates that all of the “Y” named POWER and GND terminals on each of the [Designator Pin List] interfaces are shorted together